Create a social app to log runs with running buddies

 Save that URL for when you start testing, since that's how you'll invoke this particular trigger.
 You can also use the slack triggers -info command and select your workspace to grab that URL again later, or click the / icon within Slack to open the Run workflow menu and select your trigger.

 Second, we'll need a trigger to display our leaderboard.
-Create a second link trigger in that same triggers folder called display_leaderboard_trigger.ts and define it as follows:
+Create another link trigger in that same triggers folder called display_leaderboard_trigger.ts and define it as follows:

 import { Trigger } from "deno-slack-api/types.ts";